 Do it yourself?

 Most manufactured homeowners aren’t scared of tackling any challenge on their own.
-However, we’d strongly advise against trying to move a mobile home by yourself.
+However, we’d strongly advise against trying to move a manufactured home by yourself.
 Moving a thousand square feet plus, 40-50 ton object is no walk in the park.
 Neither is all the preparation and setup services required before and after.

 If not done properly, it could not only make the move extremely difficult and land you in “hot water” with the law, but it can jeopardize the integrity of your home.
 There is a very good reason that it becomes harder to finance a home the more times it has been moved – the chances of something going wrong and damaging the structure of the home is just too big.